-Do you feel like your kids just want to watch TV and eat junk food all day during the summer?
-Create a routine around their summer scheudle with these tips:
+Do you your kids tend to watch TV and eat junk food all day during the summer?
+Create a routine around their summer schedule with these tips:

 This is something that you can do whether your kids spend their days with you or another caregiver.
 After lunch is a great time to schedule a regular, daily, reading siesta.
 If your kids are young, read a story out loud to them at this time.
 Older children can use this time to read on their own.
 If you can, try to model the importance of reading by picking up a book for yourself at the same time.

 The American Academy of Pediatrics recommends that children ages two and older watch no more than two hours of total screen time per day.
 In order to meet those guidelines, most families have to make a concentrated effort to turn off the TV and limit computer and video games.
 Talk with your kids about the amount of time that you think is reasonable, and be firm about maintaining those limits.